 What are the consequences?

 Giving too much attention to digital screens weakens our brain’s ability to process information, focus, make decisions and control thoughts.
-In a number of studies, brain scans of technology-addicted adolescents reveal significant anomalies in their brain structures: reduction in volume of grey matter and striatum, deviation in white matter pathways in the brain network and cortical thinning.
+In a number of studies, brain scans of technology-addicted adolescents reveal significant anomalies in their brain structures: reduction in the volume of grey matter and striatum, deviation in white matter pathways in the brain network and cortical thinning.
 To the majority of us who aren’t versed in the terminology of neuroscience, these are what the findings translate to:

 Photo: Active Health